This post contains affiliate links, we'll earn compensation if you make a purchase using them at no additional cost to you 😊

 2. Battery Capacity of the E-car

 An electric car requires more time to charge the larger the battery.
-The everyday demands of the majority of drivers can be met by some more affordable EVs.
+Some more affordable EVs can meet the everyday demands of the majority of drivers.

 Other high-end versions have a range that matches or even exceeds that of many conventional gas-powered cars.

 The good news is that demand for quicker charging options grows as battery capacity rises.

 3. Battery Reliability (If it’s empty or fully charged)

 This factor is very obvious but important to mention.
 If your electric car’s battery has reached the bottom, it will take a whole estimated charging time.